 The apartment industry favors pro-growth reform that does not disadvantage multifamily housing relative to other asset classes.
-We support a comprehensive approach to tax reform that does not reduce rates for corporate taxpayers at the expense of flow-through taxpayers (e.g., LLCs, partnerships and S Corporations) that remit business taxes on their individual income tax returns and dominate the apartment industry.
+We support a comprehensive approach to tax reform that does not reduce rates for corporate taxpayers at the expense of flow-through taxpayers (e.g., LLCs, partnerships, and S Corporations) that remit business taxes on their individual income tax returns and dominate the apartment industry.
 We also strongly support maintaining the current-law tax treatment of carried interest, the full deductibility of business interest, the Low-Income Housing Tax Credit, and the estate tax compromise agreed to in the American Taxpayer Relief Act of 2012 that calls for a $5.34 million exemption (indexed for inflation) and a 40 percent top rate.

 Apartments represent a significant opportunity for achieving energy efficiency and furthering public policy goals of energy independence and environmental sustainability.
 By their basic density and design, apartments are inherently energy efficient.
-Trying to use aggressive building codes or other mandates to force energy savings ignore the unique characteristics of apartment construction, operation and maintenance and create additional hurdles that block the industry from meeting growing rental housing demand.
+Trying to use aggressive building codes or other mandates to force energy savings to ignore the unique characteristics of apartment construction, operation, and maintenance and creates additional hurdles that block the industry from meeting growing rental housing demand.
 NAA/NMHC are working to assure that the transition to advance building systems (HVAC, Boilers, lighting, Etc.) efficient equipment takes into consideration technical limitations of existing buildings and cost concerns.

-Codes and standards directly impact all aspects of apartment construction and affordability, including structural design, energy performance, fire protection, accessibility and green building.
+Codes and standards directly impact all aspects of apartment construction and affordability, including structural design, energy performance, fire protection, accessibility, and green building.
 NAA/NMHC representatives regularly serve on code and standard development committees, craft code proposals, and represent the multifamily sector at code hearings.
 NAA/NMHC provides resources to the industry to aid in new code adoption and implementation once updated codes and standards are published.
 The NMHC and NAA websites include extensive information on building codes and standards including primers, guidance on changes, and toolkits.

 Click the link above to read the NAA Government Affairs’ publication, which includes all aspects of industry advocacy in one go-to resource.
-Here you'll find the latest news, indutry tips, and calls to action for members of the apartment industry.
+Here you'll find the latest news, industry tips, and calls to action for members of the apartment industry.